micmejia/bible-dump/AMPC/Mark/Mark 9.md

 And if your foot is a cause of stumbling _and_ sin to you, cut it off!
-It is more profitable _and_ wholesome for you to enter into life [that is really worthwhile] crippled than, having two feet, to be cast into hell (Gehenna)[^u].
+It is more profitable _and_ wholesome for you to enter into life [that is really worthwhile] crippled than, having two feet, to be cast into hell (Gehenna).